Nursing Internship

 • Contribute to the assessment activity generated by Nursing Services and the CON for the purpose of quality improvement, program evaluation, and research.

-Upon successful completion of internship program, CON intern will be awarded a degree of: Baccalaureate in Nursing Sciences from CON, and this will confer her as a professional nurse licensed to practice nursing in the Kingdom of Saudi Arabia.
+The CON intern will be awarded a degree of: Baccalaureate in Nursing Sciences from CON, making her a professional nurse licensed to practice nursing in Saudi Arabia.

-Interns are expected to register with Saudi Council for Health Specialties immediately after completion of internship training.
+Interns are expected to register with Saudi Council for Health Specialties immediately after completing the internship training.